sunrise-choir/ssb-flumeview-sql/README.md

 - `opts.query` (required) - sql query string.

-- `opts.whenUpTo` (optional) - sequence number the view must be up to before running the query.
+- `opts.whenUpToSequence` (optional) - sequence number the view must be up to before running the query.
 Omitting this means the query will be executed immediately, even though the view might be behind the log.

 `cb` is a node-style, error first callback: